bigwiv/Biopython-cn/chr13.rst

 **``split``**
     Generate *n* (default 2) new descendants.
 In a species tree, this is a speciation event.
-New clades have the given ``branch_length`` and the same name as this clade°Øs root plus an integer suffix (counting from 0) °™ for example, splitting a clade named °∞A°± produces the sub-clades °∞A0°± and °∞A1°±.
+New clades have the given ``branch_length`` and the same name as this clade‚Äôs root plus an integer suffix (counting from 0) ‚Äî for example, splitting a clade named ‚ÄúA‚Äù produces the sub-clades ‚ÄúA0‚Äù and ‚ÄúA1‚Äù.

 See the Phylo page on the Biopython wiki (```http://biopython.org/wiki/Phylo`` <http://biopython.org/wiki/Phylo>`__) for more examples of using the available methods.

-13.4.4??Features of PhyloXML trees
+13.4.4  Features of PhyloXML trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The phyloXML file format includes fields for annotating trees with